Kryze/pybatch/README.md

 Each time you want to enter a command, a file named `fbatch.txt`

-There is 3 parameters available :
+There are 3 parameters available :

 `./pgcycl -a minute hour monthday month weekday command output error`